-- potential to influence nursing/midwifery practice and outcomes. - Be responsible for or promote quality governance and risk mitigation strategies to improve facility/service/portfolio outcomes. - Accountable for compliance with legal requirements governing healthcare and professional standards for a tertiary/quaternary hospital, facility/service and/or program across the HHS. - May be responsible for compliance with legislative, regulatory, professional requirements relevant to nursing/midwifery across the HHS. - Influence and sponsor national and state strategies in relation to safe, quality care. - Provide strategic leadership in clinical governance and performance of the nursing/midwifery workforce across the hospital and health service.

-- Provide professional leadership to the nursing/midwifery profession. - Provide authoritative advice and support to nursing/midwifery nursing/midwifery services colleagues and other across the HHS. stakeholders.
-May be responsible for other • Sponsor succession
+• Accountable for strategic potential to influence nursing/midwifery leadership management, nursing/midwifery practice profession. planning and service and outcomes.
+Role model professional delivery of safe, quality care • Be responsible for or development principles and and coordination of promote quality governance maintain own portfolio. nursing/midwifery services. and risk mitigation strategies 1 • Work collaboratively with to improve HHS executive, finance and facility/service/portfolio Directors of Nursing in the outcomes. planning of health services • Accountable for compliance and associated budgetary with legal requirements accountabilities to achieve governing healthcare and budget integrity and professional standards for a strategic outcomes. tertiary/quaternary hospital, Skills and knowledge facility/service and/or Demonstrate expert program across the HHS. contemporary knowledge of • May be responsible for all aspects of the profession compliance with legislative, from an international, regulatory, professional national and state requirements relevant to perspective. nursing/midwifery across the HHS. • Demonstrate expertise in human, financial and 1 resource management national and state strategies including professional in relation to safe, quality standards, policy and care. guidelines development, Provide strategic leadership design and implementation in clinical governance and to optimise outcomes in the performance of the context of a nursing/midwifery multidisciplinary workforce. workforce across the • Lead, collaborate and hospital and health service. consult with key Mentorship/Reporting lines stakeholders in the planning Provide professional of health services and leadership to the associated budgetary nursing/midwifery accountabilities. profession.
+Role in clinical care • Provide authoritative advice • Accountable for clinical and and support to professional standards for nursing/midwifery